ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 <!-- more -->

-I am working in OSX.
+I am working on OSX.
 IDE is [JetBrains WebStorm](http://www.jetbrains.com/webstorm/).

-Final project you can grab from [GitHub](https://github.com/ealeksandrov/NodeAPI).
-For installation of all modules run `npm install` in projects folder.
+You can grab a final project from [GitHub](https://github.com/ealeksandrov/NodeAPI).
+Run `npm install` in projects folder for installation of all required modules.

 ##1.
 Node.js + Express.js, simple web-server
 Node.js has a non-blocking i/o.
-That's great for API services, which will be accessed by many clients.
-Express.js - advanced, lightweight framework that allows you to quickly describe all the API endpoints, needs to handle.
+That's great for API services which will be accessed by many clients.
+Express.js is an advanced, lightweight framework that allows us to quickly describe all the needed API endpoints.
 It also supports many useful modules.

 Let's create a new project with a single file `server.js`.
-Since the application will rely entirely on Express.js, let's also install it.
+Since the application will rely on Express.js, we'll  install it.
 Installing third-party modules through Node Package Manager is simple: `npm install modulename` in the project folder.

 {% highlight bash %}
 cd NodeAPI